the-turing-way/the-turing-way/book/website/communication/open.md

 ## Prerequisites

 No previous knowledge is needed.
-Related information to Open Scholarship can be found in the Open Research chapter, that also has a more detailed summary of the importance and motivation behind Open Scholarship.
+Related information to Open Scholarship can be found in the {ref}`rr-open` chapter, that also has a more detailed summary of the importance and motivation behind Open Scholarship.

 (rr-open-summary)=
 ## Summary